AbhinavJoe/Python-Photo-Editor/README.md

 # Python-Photo-Editor

-A python photo editor that makes use of the pillow module.
-This is just a basic implementation of the module to do basic photo editing based on the code provided.
-When the code is run, the photo in the `imgs` folder will be edited and an edited version of the photo will be added to the `editedImgs` folder.
-Feel free to contribute to the repository.
-I will actively approve pull requests that are meaningful for the repository.
+This repository contains a basic Python script for photo editing using the Pillow library.
+The script applies a series of enhancements, including sharpening, black and white conversion, transformation, rotation, and contrast adjustment, to images in the specified input directory.
+The edited images are then saved to the output directory.
+To use the script, ensure you have Python and Pillow installed on your machine.
+Clone the repository, set the input and output directories in the script, and run it using the `python photoeditor.py` command.
+Contributions are welcome, and the project is licensed under the MIT License.